plainC/c_allocators/README.md

 `stdatomic.h`.
 If you do not use threads you can define this macro simply to be `1`.

+## Installation

+To use the library just include `frame_allocator.h`.
+There are two example probrams included in the repository.
+To build them on Linux, type `make`, and to run them, type `make run`.

 ## API

 ### DECLARE_FRAME_ALLOCATOR()